 Instructions

-- Place the wafers on the baking sheets, leaving enough space inbetween.
-Bake one baking sheet at a time for 20 minutes.
-Take out of the oven and transfer to a wire rack and let cool down a bit.
+4. Place the wafers with the dough on the baking sheets with enough space in between.
+Bake one baking sheet at a time for about 20-22 minutes.
+Remove from the oven and let the Lebkuchen cool down on a cooling rack.

 Notes